Overheard with Evan Smith

 - KQED World: Sat, Dec 10, 2016 -- 5:00pm Remind me

-Bryan Cranston, Actor (#618) Duration: 26:46 STEREO TVPG (Secondary audio: none)
+Diane Guerrero, Actor (#708) Duration: 26:46 STEREO TVPG (Secondary audio: none)

-Colin Jost, Comedian & Writer (#620) Duration: 29:00 STEREO TVPG (Secondary audio: none)
+Colin Jost, Comedian & Writer (#620H) Duration: 26:46 STEREO TVPG

 Colin Jost is co-anchor of SNL's "Weekend Update," alongside Michael Che.
 This is Colin's third season in the anchor chair.
 He was previously co-head writer and a staff writer at SNL.
 Colin has won three Writers Guild Awards, a Peabody Award and has been nominated for multiple Emmy Awards for his SNL writing.
 He writes occasionally for The New Yorker.
 He also wrote and starred in "Staten Island Summer," a film based on his days as a lifeguard growing up in New York.